mackyin/payment-management/payment-management/README.md

 #### Building and Testing
   `mvn clean install`

-  Currently test cases covered all the Rest end point & some Service logic    Total 17 test cases Specifically added one test class #ValidateBusinessFlowTest# to validate end to end flow as ,mentioned in requirement
-  TO DO : can add more test cases to mock the logics
+  Added Test cases for all the rest-endpoints & some business logics TO DO : can add more test cases to mock the logics Refer ValidateBusinessFlowTest.java end to end business validation

 #### Run the application